 Handling the Pressure

 So once you set your mind to having the truly unique wedding that you really want to have, how do you block out all of the noise?
-Friends and family are going to be making suggestions left and right.
+Friends and family are going to make suggestions left and right.
 It’s good to keep an open mind and incorporate the ideas that mesh with your vision.
 But if your bridesmaids keep telling you that you absolutely have to do something you’re not into, just say “Thanks!
 I’ll keep that in mind” and deftly move on.

 The Moral of the Story